-Note that pro Table 4.3.3-1Flood and flash flood events impacting Lycoming County from 1950-2019 (NOAA, 2019).Note that property damage values are estimates based on best available information.
-"Countywide" indicates several locations in the County were affected.
-DATE 8/3/2018 Barbours; Flash flooding closed Lower Barbours Road along Loyalsock Creek.
+Note that pro Flood and flash flood events impacting Lycoming County from 1950-2019 (NC operty damage values are estimates based on best available information.
+"Cour eral locations in the County were affected.
+DATE LOCATION & DESCRIPTION ESTIMATED TOTAL DAMAGE (\$) 8/3/2018 Barbours; Flash flooding closed Lower Barbours Road along Loyalsock Creek.
 Many roads were closed across the area.
 0 7/6/2019 Linden; Stream out of banks and water running over Hulings road.
 0 8/15/2019 Williamsport; Grafius Run and Loyalsock Run overflowed their banks.
 0

 In addition to the past flood events, the NFIP identifies properties that experience frequent flooding and can be used to determine areas of higher risk.
 These properties are identified through the NFIP when they receive more than one payment for flood damages.
-A Repetitive Loss property is a structure that:
+The NFIP defines a Repetitive Loss (RL) property as "any insurable building for which two or more claims of more than \$1,000 were paid by the NFIP within any rolling ten-year period, since 1978."
+The RL data provided in Table 4.3.3-2 and throughout the plan represents the NFIP's definition of RL.